twowaits/SDE-Interview-Questions/Yatra.com/README.md

 - Rotate a 2D-matrix by 90 degree without using extra space.

+- Given a binary tree, Do the reverse level order traversal.

 - Given an array find two elements whose sum equal to zero.

 - Reverse the elements of stack without using another stack, queue and array.

+- Implement Manacher's algorithm.

+- Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree

 - In a binary tree, find the left facing elements with recursion and without recursion.